 Education

-The medical term is patellofemoral pain syndrome (PFPS) — but you probably know the condition as “runner’s knee” — referring to pain in the front of the knee and around the patella, or kneecap.
+The medical term is patellofemoral pain syndrome (PFPS) — better known as “runner’s knee” — which refers to pain in the front of the knee and around the patella, or kneecap.
 And, yes, as the term indicates, it is common in runners — professionals, amateurs and the steadfast joggers among us who seek to stay, or get, physically fit.
+Pain and stiffness are associated with PFPS, and it can make it difficult to do everyday activities, such as climbing stairs or anything requiring the bending of the knees.

 Many factors may contribute to the development of PFPS.
 Problems with the alignment of the kneecap and overuse from vigorous athletics or training are often key reasons.
 Symptoms are commonly relieved with conservative treatment, such as changes in activity levels or a therapeutic exercise program.